Laws, Regulation, and Policy

 U.S. Department of Education, Office of Special Education Programs – For information on the Individuals with Disabilities Education Act (IDEA), including links to the full text of IDEA and the implementing regulations.

-Connecticut State Department of Education – For links to numerous publications related to special education, including helpful guidelines such as Guidelines for Identification and Education of Children and Youth with Autism, Guidelines for Feeding and Swallowing Programs in Schools, Guidelines for Assistive Technology, Guidelines for Identifying Children with Intellectual Disability, and Guidelines for Identifying Children with Learning Disabilities.
+Connecticut State Department of Education – For links to numerous publications related to special education, including helpful guidelines such as Guidelines for Identification and Education of Children and Youth with Autism, Guidelines for Feeding and Swallowing Programs in Schools, Guidelines for Assistive Technology, Guidelines for Identifying Children with Intellectual Disabilities, and Guidelines for Identifying Children with Learning Disabilities.

 “A Parent’s Guide to Special Education in Connecticut” – Published by the Connecticut State Department of Education.